markand/irccd/doc/src/irccd.conf.md

 [transport]
 type = "ip"
 address = "*"
-family = ( "ipv4", "ipv6" )
 port = 9999
 ```

 This will let you controlling irccd on port 9999 with both IPv4 and IPv6
 families.

-**Warning**: consider using internet sockets with care, especially if you are
+warning: consider using internet sockets with care, especially if you are
          running your bot on a server with multiple users.
 If your bot has
          operator rights and you bind on any address, almost every users
          can do a kick or a ban.

 ## Example of unix transports